 DHR Health Orthopedic Institute

-As a physician who specializes in the musculoskeletal system and is fellowship trained in spine, I thought I would observe National Physical Fitness and Sports Month by discussing prevention of lower back injuries at the gym.
-I’ve seen many injuries in my practice and can help you avoid them.
+As a physician who specializes in the musculoskeletal system and is fellowship trained in spine, I’ve seen many injuries in my practice and can help you avoid them.
 Prevention of lower back injuries at the gym is possible with a thoughtful and measured approach to your healthy living lifestyle.

 Most patients learn their gym workout routine in high school, a time where there is often competitive training and where the body is healthy and can more readily resist injury.
 To prevent injury in adulthood it is important to differentiate between your old high school work outs and your current physical fitness routine.
 Set gym goals that are non-competitive, less prone to injury, and focus more on maintenance and healthy living.
 For the average patient, who is not a professional athlete, I recommend a combination of aerobic and low weight training exercises centered on calorie burning.

 I set the following general rules for my patients:

 Be patient.
 Set attainable goals for your weight and diet, but give yourself time and forgive yourself if you have set backs.

 Warm up is key.
 Studies on athletic injury have found that the length of your warm up can reduce the risk of injury.